Anger and Aggression: Another Cause of Depression

 Without the experience of a highly trained professional, he may never become aware of these hidden meanings behind his anger and depression.
 Understanding these complicated inner dynamics are incredibly important to his healing process.
 Ultimately, his anger and criticism prevent him from dealing with and thinking about the original loss and what this means for him.
 While complicated, lasting and helpful change is possible over time when one is actively working through these dynamics.

 How I treat the underlying anger

 In my work with depressed patients, the main goal is to help them begin to examine and think about what they are feeling.
 The fact that one is depressed indicates that, while they know something is wrong, they are not yet able to deal with the feelings that are causing the depression.
 In other words, rather than deal with the feelings and solve the problem, they get angry and critical.
 A great deal of tact is required when this anger comes out indirectly in the form of pouting, whining, and complaining about how most things in life are of little value.
 With this in mind, the first treatment step is “containment,” in which I help this individual express their anger more directly.
 Once expressed, containing and detoxifying the anger has valuable consequences.
 Containment does not mean sitting around passively listening to all of the complaints; rather, the act of containment is an active way of working with these patients.
 While unable to describe in much detail here, the importance and concept of containment will be discussed in its own separate article.

 Wrapping It up

-If you or someone you know suffers with this kind of angry depression it is important to keep in mind that the depression, anger, and criticisms may be just the manifest level of the problem.
-More genuine and true feelings that are too overwhelming and therefore difficult to see and process are pushed away with anger and judgements.
-Treatment, that will have a lasting impact, allows one to get to these more complicated and painful idiosyncratic feelings.
+If you or someone you know suffers with this kind of angry depression, it is important to keep in mind that the depression, anger, and criticism may be just the manifest level of the problem.
+Such anger and judgment serve to push away the more genuine and true feelings that are too overwhelming and difficult to see and process.
+Treatment, allows one to push past the superficial expressions of anger and get to these more complicated and painful idiosyncratic feelings.